gparker/emergy/README.md

 A paper [Marvuglia, Benetto, Rugani, Rios] [1] presenting the method and algorithm will be presented at Enviroinfo 2011.

-  [1]: A scalable implementation of the track summing algorithm for Emergy calculation with Life Cycle Inventory databases
+  [1]: "A scalable implementation of the track summing algorithm for Emergy calculation with Life Cycle Inventory databases"

 ## AUTHOR